 This range leaves the factory set for use with natural gas.
 If you want to convert to LP gas, the conversion must be performed by a qualified LP gas installer.

-The conversion instructions, sticker and LP orifices can be found attached to the range next to the pressure regulator.
+The conversion instructions and LP orifices can be found attached to the range next to the pressure regulator.

-There is a second set of instructions included in the envelope containing the product wiring diagrams on the back of the range.
 Keep these instructions and the orifices in case you want to convert back to natural gas.

 NOTES